colmdoyle/colmdoyle.github.io/_posts/2022/12/2022-12-15-spotify-gets-into-the-developer-experience-business.md

 > - Anyone can make their own bespoke plugins or get free ones from the Backstage open source Plugin Marketplace.
 > And, as of today, you can also buy plugins made by Spotify.

-[Backstage](https://backstage.spotify.com) has always struck me as a bit odd.
+[Backstage](https://backstage.spotify.com) has always struck me as a strange endeavour.
 I get why Spotify would have bespoke internal tooling, and I get why they would open source it, but they always seemed to be a little *too* invested in making it successful.
 It appeared to have a handful of employees who sole focus was driving adoption.
 Which even for a major company’s internal tooling was a bit random.

 But I guess now they’ve taken it a step further and are literally trying to create a revenue stream out of it.
 I can’t imagine it’s going to be in any way significant to their bottom line, so I wonder how long will it be before someone starts wondering if it’s worth the investment and the team working on it get moved over to a part of the core business.